Wild Knight and the Black Lady: Occasions

 The 1507 event may have been a celebration of the birth of a son to James IV and Margaret Tudor.
-The 1508 event seems to be linked to a visit of Bernard Stewart, 3rd Lord of Aubigny.
+The 1508 event seems to be linked to a visit of Bernard Stewart, 3rd Lord of Aubigny, who judged some events.
 The royal treasurer's accounts include updates to equipment and costume.
 In 1508 the Black Lady's costume was renewed with a green woollen skirt, and new black leather sleeves and gloves.
 Her two maidens wore Bruges satin.

 Various payments in the treasurer's accounts, written in the Scots language, can be connected with the tournament and performances.
 In May 1508, the men who carried the Black Lady in her pageant car were paid two shillings each:Item, the last day of Maij, to the xiiij (14) men that bure the blak lady fra the Castell to the barres and syne to the Abbay – xxviij (28) s.

+The 1508 accounts include "dancing coats", possibly for a performance similar to a Morris Dance at the banquet, and a later writer Robert Lindsay of Pitscottie described speeches and presentations between courses.
 One 1508 payment seems to be a reference to the leatherworkers who made harnesses for the theatrical disappearance of Martin and the Black Lady at the Holyrood banquet:Item, for bukkilling and grathing of Martin and the Blak lady agane the bancat –xiiij (14) s.